Renormalisation group running effects in $pp\to t\bar{t}h$ in the Standard Model Effective Field Theory: Results

 We report the differential distribution with respect to the Higgs transverse momentum $p_{T,h}$ for $\coeff{Qt}{(1)}$ in Fig.~\ref{fig:dsigmaQt1} and for $\coeff{Qt}{(8)}$ in Fig.~\ref{fig:dsigmaQt8}.

 We observe in both cases differences in the distribution obtained with the dynamical scale with respect to the one obtained with the fixed scale below $10 \%$.
-The two choiced of $\mu_{\mathrm{R}}$ agree rather well around $p_{T,h} \sim 100\, \mathrm{GeV}$.
+The two choices of $\mu_{\mathrm{R}}$ agree rather well in the $[50,100]\, \mathrm{GeV}$ bin.
 In both cases, we see a small enhancement at low $p_{T,h}$, which can be qualitatively understood looking at the energy-scale dependence of $g_{ht\bar{t}}$, displayed in Fig.~\ref{fig:ghttRunningQt1} (Fig.~\ref{fig:ghttRunningQt8}) for $\coeff{Qt}{(1)}$ ($\coeff{Qt}{(8)}$).
 The small difference between Fig.~\ref{fig:ghttRunningQt1} and Fig.~\ref{fig:ghttRunningQt8} can be attributed to the non leading-log contributions in the running of $\coeff{t \phi}{}$.

 Since $\op{Qt}{(1)}$ does not mix with operators contributing at tree-level to $pp \to t\bar{t}h$ via QCD interactions, the fact that we find a (small) deviation between fixed and dynamical scale means that purely top Yukawa-induced running has an effect on the distribution.
 For this reason, it should be included in presence of large Wilson coefficients.
 Indeed, we find in this case that both the operators with Wilson coefficients $\op{Qt}{(1)}$ and $\op{Qt}{(8)}$ show deviations between fixed and dynamical scale of the same order, which lets us conclude that the effects stemming from top Yukawa-induced running can be as important as the ones propotional to $\alpha_s$.